RobLytle/roblytlepolitical.science/content/authors/rob/_index.md

 I'm earning my doctorate in political science at Florida State University studying polarization, anti-establishment politics, and the affective divisions within parties.

 This site is currently under construction.
 Going forward, I'll keep it up to date with project updates and [blog posts](post).
 If you're interested in what I'm working on right now, feel free to follow me on [GitHub](https://github.com/RobLytle), where I host my in-progress research.

+This is a personal blog.
+Any views or opinions expressed here are personal, belonging solely to me and do not represent those of the people, institutions, and organizations with whom I may be associated.